What Causes Sleeping Problems

 When the jaw joint (the temporomandibular joint) is damaged, misaligned, or not functioning properly, this is called a jaw joint or TMJ disorder.
 TMJ disorders have been linked to sleep apnea and other sleep disorders, and although researchers don’t fully understand the correlation, they do understand that jaw pain, bruxism (teeth grinding), and other TMJ disorders can be significant factors in sleeping problems.

 If you’ve been experiencing tension headaches, difficulty chewing, earaches, pain behind the eyes, locked jaw, or a popping or clicking sound when you move your jaw, then you might have a TMJ disorder.
 And if you’re experiencing any of these issues along with sleeping issues, then they could very easily be related.

 Regardless of the kind of sleeping problem you’re experiencing, you should definitely see a professional about it.

 Daytime fatigue, snoring, restless sleep, recurrent awakenings, restless leg syndrome—these are all common sleeping problems.
 Their causes are different, though, so they must be treated differently.
 Sometimes, to identify the particular cause of a sleeping problem, a doctor will suggest a sleep study, which can help a great deal.
 For some patients, weight loss and lifestyle changes can help, while for others, a sleep appliance can be the solution.

 If you’ve been having sleeping problems, then we encourage you to contact us here at our clinic.
-We have locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin, so please see our Appointments page for our addresses and contact information.
+We have locations in Illinois, Indiana, Missouri, Texas, and Wisconsin, so please see our Appointments page for our addresses and contact information.
 You can book a consultation with us from that page too.
 Alternatively, you can call us.